 Students are expected and required to abide by the laws of the United States, the State of Indiana, and the rules, regulations, policies, and procedures of Purdue University Fort Wayne (PFW).
 Students are expected to exercise their freedom to learn with responsibility and to respect the general conditions that maintain such freedom.
 The university has developed the following general regulations concerning student conduct which are intended to safeguard the right of every individual student to exercise fully the freedom to learn without interference.
 The university may hold a student responsible for his or her behavior, including for academic or personal misconduct.

 A. Academic Misconduct

 This type of misconduct is generally defined as any act that tends to compromise the academic integrity of the university or subvert the educational process.
-At Purdue Fort Wayne, specific forms of academic misconduct are defined as follows:
+At Purdue University Fort Wayne (PFW), specific forms of academic misconduct are defined as follows:

-- Using or attempting to use unauthorized materials, information, or study aids in any academic exercise.
-The term "academic exercise" includes all forms of work submitted for credit or hours.
+1. Using or attempting to use unauthorized materials, information, or study aids in any academic exercise.
+The term “academic exercise” includes all forms of work submitted for grade or hours.

-- Helping or attempting to help another in committing acts of academic dishonesty, including, but not limited to, sharing papers and assignments.
+3. Helping or attempting to help another student in committing acts of academic dishonesty, including, but not limited to, sharing papers and assignments.

-- Serving as or permitting another student to serve as a substitute (or "ringer") in taking an exam.
+6. Serving as or permitting another student to serve as a substitute in taking an exam.